From 27 February to 5th March 2023

 Live Stream: Watch Here

-During the same week, a few other tennis tournaments will take place, including the Acapulco Open, Dubai Tennis, Austin Open, Texas Tennis Classic, and Monterrey Open.
+During the same week, a few other tennis tournaments will take place, including the Acapulco Open, Dubai Tennis, Merida Open Akron and Austin Open.

 Lorenzo Musetti